Enterprise Risk and Resilience

 - educate and train their workforces in cyber risk and resilience management

 Organizations incur potential risk to their missions and key services any time they depend on external entities for information and technology.
 Examples include breaches due to a third party's failure to protect data, poor integrity of hardware and software deployed within an organization, or malicious use of trusted third-party relationships to gain access to or harm the organization.

 Our approach to managing supply chain risk, also called third-party risk, is founded on

 We offer many resources to help organizations manage their supply chain risk, from blogs and webinars to in-person assessments of organizations' external dependencies management.
 These resources can help your organization

 - determine the maturity of its external dependencies management

 - build relationships with the right third parties

 - maintain awareness of changes and vulnerabilities that might affect suppliers

 Our experienced team also develops organizational assessments based on our risk and resilience solutions.
 These tools and methods empower organizations to gain justified confidence in their cybersecurity posture.
 We draw on well-established principles of process measurement, such as the CERT® Resilience Management Model (CERT®-RMM), and leading-edge technical vulnerability assessment methods in developing solutions.
 Our approach takes assessment beyond the routine compliance checklist and traditional penetration testing, instead delivering measures of capability.

-Though our researchers, engineers, and subject-matter experts often lead the national conversation on critical infrastructure protection and supply chain risk management, we have measured and evaluated organizations of all sizes and compositions.
+Our researchers, engineers, and subject-matter experts often lead the national conversation on critical infrastructure protection and supply chain risk management.
+And we have measured and evaluated organizations of all sizes and compositions.
 Deriving practical tools and methods from the best concepts that academia has to offer and best practices from private industry is at the heart of our work.